seanmorris/ids/README.md

 $ make start-bg   # Start the project in the background,
                   # stream output to foreground.

-$ make stop       # Stop all services defined for target.
+$ make stop       # Stop all services defined for the target.

-$ make stop-all   # Stop all services spawned for target/
+$ make stop-all   # Stop all services spawned for the target
                   # even ones no longer in target compose file.

-$ make restart    # Stop, then restart the project in the background
+$ make restart    # Stop, then restart the project in the background,
                   # with no output.

 $ make restart-fg # Stop, then restart the project in the foreground.